IBM-Bluemix-Docs/java/microprofile-configuration.md

 # Configuration with MicroProfile
 {: #mp-configuration}

-The MicroProfile Config API enables application configuration properties to be stored in multiple sources, allowing you to write your code without environment-specific code paths.
-The API uses [CDI](/docs/java?topic=java-mp-cdi#mp-cdi) to inject the value specified properties.
+The MicroProfile Config API enables application configuration properties to be stored in multiple sources so you can write your code without environment-specific code paths.
+The API uses [CDI](/docs/java?topic=java-mp-cdi#mp-cdi) to inject value specified properties into your application.

 ## Prerequisites
 {: #mp-config-prereq}